bytechefhq/bytechef/README.md

     --network bytechef_network \
     bytechef/bytechef:latest
 ```
-NOTE: `-it` (interactive) flag may be replaced with `-d` (daemon).
+NOTE: `-it` (interactive) flag may be replaced with `-d` (detached).
 Keep it interactive if you want to track logs which can be handy for troubleshooting.
+Use `-p 8080:8080` to customize port.

-3. Access Bytechef
+###  Access Bytechef

-Use browser and open http://localhost/login.
+Use browser and open http://localhost:8080/login (please take care about port - if port setting is modified in docker compose file or docker run command, this URL should be updated).
 Chose Create Account link to setup user and than use same user and password to sign in.

 [//]: # (### Self-Hosted)
 [//]: # ()